 If you have the facility of having hot water in your shower then it would be best that you remove the dye from your hair in the hot shower.

 Do not use cold water to do the process as it would just result in dull and dry hair with all the dye still in your hair.
-You need hot water to create emulsification which actually is the main step for removing the dye out of the hair.
+You need hot water to create emulsification which actually is the main step for removing the dye from the hair.

-Shampoo and conditioner also need to be done using Luke warm water in the shower.
+Shampoo and conditioner also need to be done using Luke’s warm water in the shower.

 Does wetting your hair fade color?

 One of the ways to sabotage the hair color shade of your hair would be to wet it.
 Wetting your hair will not fade the color completely but it will result in a significant change in the hair color.

 While shampooing is blamed to be the most disastrous for dyed hair, water also has some serious effects.
 Stay away from water as much as possible if you want to keep the dyed hair intact for a long time.